Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 How to Foreign Qualify Your LLC in Hawaii

 Foreign qualification in Hawaii is simple if you know where to find and send your forms.
 If you or your legal counsel has decided to foreign qualify your LLC, your golden ticket to Hawaii registration is Form FLLC-1: Application for Certificate of Authority for Foreign LLC, which you can file online or on paper.

-Before we get into the details, a quick note: along with your FLLC-1, Hawaii requires a Certificate of Existence (or equivalent document) from the state where your LLC was formed.
+Before we get into the details, a quick note: along with your FLLC-1, Hawaii requires a Certificate of Existence (or Certificate of Good Standing) from the state where your LLC was formed.
 To obtain one, contact the appropriate state government.

 Online filings all go through the Hawaii Business Express site.
 On the right side of the screen, click “Use QuickFile,” and you’ll be directed to create an account.
 After that, you can choose your form and begin the process.

 Prefer trusty postal mail?
 Download and complete the FLLC-1 (make sure you do it in black ink!), then mail it to:

 If you happen to live near Honolulu, you’re also welcome to drop your form off in person.
 Grab your materials and swing by:

 The DCCA offers step-by-step instructions for the FLLC-1 in case you have questions about a particular part.